Funding opportunity

 Proposals must:

-• alternatively be based on research that has been co-funded with another UKRI research council, funded entirely by another UKRI research council, or funded under UKRI-supported schemes such as the Humanities in the European Research Area joint research programme, provided the proposal genuinely falls within AHRC’s remit.
+• alternatively be based on research that has been co-funded with another UKRI research council, funded entirely by another UKRI research council, or funded under UKRI-supported schemes such as the Humanities in the European Research Area joint research programme, provided the proposal genuinely falls within the AHRC remit.
 In these cases you need to provide strong justification for why you are applying for AHRC funding, together with supporting evidence and the previous proposal

 • support innovative pathways to impact opportunities that could not have been foreseen at the original proposal stage and have not already been taken account of in the original award.
 Proposals need to demonstrate clearly how the new pathways to impact opportunities will enhance the value and wider benefit of the original AHRC-funded research project